bosslady7/data_dis/README.md

 A browser is required to view the html file.
 Download the latest version of Anaconda software to practice running the ipynb file of the code using Jupyter note.

 ---
+## Author

+Amanesi M

+---
 ## License
-©  Ama M, Data Analytics.
+This project is © DC Data Analytics.

 ---
 ## Acknowledgment